screwdriver-cd/guide/docs/user-guide/local.md

 ## Execute build
-You can execute the main job using sd-local.
+You can execute the main job using sd-local `build` command:

 ```bash